The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Descriptive Statistics

 On Table \ref{tab:home} and Table \ref{tab:away} we can see the descriptive statistics for home and away teams respectively where \textit{Score, T, C, P, D, AC, AP, AD} and {\it eff} indicate, respectively, total points, tries scored, conversions scored, penalty kicks scored, drop kicks scored, attempted conversions, attempted penalty kicks, attempted drop kicks and effort exerted.

-Figure \ref{fig:score_diff} shows that most of the score differences are around zero (even though there very few draws obtained in the championship).
+Figure \ref{fig:score_diff} shows that most of the score differences are around zero (even though there are very few draws obtained in the championship).
 This indicates that games usually end with little difference.
 Figures \ref{fig:ratioH} and \ref{fig:ratioA} depict the effort histograms.
 We can see great number of cases of $effort=\frac{1}{2}$.
-This is because teams almost always have the chance to go for a conversion after scoring a try.
+This is because teams almost always have the chance to go for a conversion after scoring a try, except when a penalty-try is awarded; and in many games the teams did not attempt to kick a penalty (maybe because they have no kickable penalties available).